 In both Wheatfield Prison and Mountjoy Prison, drug-free landings are on offer to prisoners who wish to avail of them.
-The IPS has acknowledged the need to provide more appropriate locations in the prison estate, so that prisoners can maintain their drug-free status.
+The IPS has acknowledged the need to provide more appropriate locations for such landings in the prison estate, so that prisoners can maintain their drug-free status.